The Weary WordPress Dev

 <?php echo date('Y'); ?> which for a beginner is a pretty nice feature to implement.
 With that it makes sense that the most popular open-source CMS solutions are built with PHP, and guess which CMS you’re going to see suggested most often.
 WordPress!
 Ok, let’s roll with that.
 Next you’ll see the countless free plugins and themes available.
 If you can think of it, there’s a plugin for it.
 You can argue that the quality of code for themes and plugins may not always be the best, but do you care at that stage when with a few clicks you have a CMS up and running with a good looking theme and powerful functionality, for free?
 That’s pretty incredible for someone just starting out.

-I felt empowered the first time I built a WordPress site (it’s still live), because I was only some young fella who didn’t have the first clue about content management systems or PHP, and I was able to build something that could be maintained and updated by the client.
+I felt empowered the first time I built a WordPress site (it’s still alive), because I was only some young fella who didn’t have the first clue about content management systems or PHP, and I was able to build something that could be maintained and updated by the client.
 I wasn’t interested in finding out what I should or shouldn’t be using, or what the internet thought, because this was more than enough at the time.
 Work was demanding, and this solved many problems.
 If I couldn’t crack it myself, there was a massive, and helpful, community at hand to steer me in the right direction.

 With the countless themes, plugins and ways of doing things, it’s hard to nail down a consistent structure or guide in terms of best practice.
 A relative low barrier to entry coupled with popularity is a double-edged sword.
 Problems I’ve encountered are mostly due to projects I’ve inherited where the code is spaghetti and things seem to work by coincidence.
 I’m sure on my earlier projects I’ve left the same mess for future developers to handle, but you live and you learn.
 For example my initial impressions of Joomla! were mangled because of a build that no-one could make sense of to the point where the client wanted a WordPress blog alongside the Joomla! installation.
 It doesn’t mean that’s my opinion forever.
 If you use it, happy days, I’m sure you’re out there solving problems with it.
 The bad experience I had doesn’t make you wrong.